andrzejlisek/BackupToMail/readme.md

 Before upload, all **1** occurences in the map file will be replaced with **2**\.

-The number of segments of whole file ic calculated based on data file size and one segment size\.
+The number of segments of whole file is calculated based on data file size and one segment size\.
 The upload loop is iterated on all segments with printing informaton, which segment will be uploaded\.
 If there are found the same number of segments to uploads as number of upload threads, the application will assign source account to every segment to upload and the segments will be uploaded simultaneously in separate threads \(the one attemp will take place\)\.
 The time of preparing and sending mails will be measured and after upload attemps all segments, there will be printed upload speed based on successfully uploaded segments\.

-While every segment of the threads upload failed, the application will change source account assignment and repeat upload attemp\.
+While every segment of the threads upload failed, the application will change source account assignment from the same group and repeat upload attemp\.
 If some of all segments was uploaded, there will be read only as number of the segments as number of threads subtracted with number of upload failed segments\.
-Every failed upload will cause upload attemp repeat \(with changing source account assignment\) until such segment will be successfully uploaded\.
-If none of account is available due to reach sending limits or internet connection break, this uploading attemps will repeaded infinitely, until sending limits on account is reset and internet connection is recovered\.
+Every failed upload will cause upload attemp repeat \(with changing source account assignment from the same group\) until such segment will be successfully uploaded\.

+The account group will be changed after certain number of failures in serie, which is specified as **UploadGroupChange** value \(if not specified, the default is 5\)\.
+If none of account is available due to reach sending limits or internet connection break, this uploading attemps will repeaded infinitely, until sending limits on account is reset in at least of one account and internet connection is recovered\.
+Grouping the sending account may reduce the upload transfer obstruction caused by transfer limit per account\.
+Such limit exists very often in the free of charge mailboxes and are specified as certain number of messages per one hour or one day\.

 After iteration of last segment, there will be performed uploading all not uploaded segment by the same way as uploading segment during iteration through segments\.
 It is no possible, that this action is end before uploading all segments\.
-Eventually, you can break this action by killing the BackupToMail process, the uploaded segments already will be denoted as **1** character in map file\.\.
+Eventually, you can break this action by killing the BackupToMail process, the uploaded segments already will be denoted as **1** character in map file\.

 # Downloading or checking file